weirdice/Time_Tracker/README.md

 Goal of this project is to create an app for tracking time spent on multiple tasks and then give aggregate times rounded to the nearest n minutes at the end.

+*Base functionality of app complete but working in terminal without a GUI*

 ### Learning Goals:

 - Making a GUI with python